dladd/pyFormex/sphinx/install.rst

 updating to the latest version.

-To run pyFormex from the development sources you need to have the same prerequisites installed as for the :ref:`sec:official-release`.
+To run pyFormex from the development sources you need to have the same dependencies installed as for the :ref:`sec:official-release`.
 Furthermore, you need the `Subversion`_ revision control system.
 You can check whether you have it by trying the command ``svn help``.
 If you do not have the command,